edgarpf/aws-csaa-tips/README.md

 - The standard queues provide at-least-once delivery, which means that each message is delivered at least once.

 - The visibility timeout is a period of time during which Amazon SQS prevents other consuming components from receiving and processing a message.
+The default visibility timeout for a message is 30 seconds.
+The maximum is 12 hours.

 - SQS helps to facilitate horizontal scaling of encoding tasks.